Home / Advertising & PPC / ACoS vs ROAS: Which Metric Should Amazon Sellers Really Track?

 Here’s a key distinction: your breakeven ACoS is your limit, not your goal.
 Your actual target ACoS should be a strategic choice that shifts with your business objectives.

-- Product Launch: You might be perfectly happy with a target ACoS that’s higher than your breakeven, say, 50%.
-The goal isn’t profit.
-It’s about aggressively buying data, generating initial sales, and kickstarting the Amazon flywheel with reviews and organic rank.
+• Product Launch: You might be perfectly happy with a target ACoS that’s higher than your breakeven, say, 70%.
+The goal isn’t profit at the launch stage.
+At launch stage you spend heavy to get data, generate initial sales, and kickstarting the Amazon flywheel with reviews and organic rank.

 Finally, once you’ve got a handle on ACoS, you can start looking at a more advanced metric: TACoS (Total Advertising Cost of Sale).
 TACoS measures your ad spend against your total sales (both organic and ad-driven).
 This gives you the bigger picture, showing how your ad spend is lifting sales across your entire business, not just the ones you can directly attribute to a click.